Prashant-Chandel/jetpack-compose-Single-Activity-MVVM-clean-Architect-Example-with-KOIN-/README.md

  short live components (views) - used by only one screen & must be dropped at the end of the screen
 ```

-Now, with the recent changes, the Koin module for use cases is declared in a more scallable manner:
+Now, the Koin module for use cases is declared in a more scallable manner:

  ```
 "factory definition", create a new object each time.
 Short live.
 No persistence in the container (can't be shared).